anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The new protected Header Parameter `created-on` is introduced to reflect freshness of the PER.
 It allows the registrar to verify the timely correlation between the PER artifact and previous exchanges, i.e., `created-on` of PER >= `created-on` of PVR >= `created-on` of PVR trigger.
-The registrar MAY consider ignoring any but the newest PER artifact from the same pledge in case the registrar has at any point in time more than one pending PER from the pledge.
+The registrar MAY ignore any but the newest PER artifact from the same pledge in case the registrar has at any point in time more than one pending PER from the pledge.

 {{per_header}} shows an example for this JWS Protected Header: